Judge firms up trial date for Smollett, won’t dismiss case

 Linn said jury selection in Smollett’s trial would start Nov.
 29.

-Smollett, a gay Black man, told police in 2019 that two masked man attacked him when he was in Chicago working on “Empire.”
+Smollett, a gay Black man, told police in 2019 that two masked men attacked him when he was in Chicago working on “Empire.”
 But he was charged weeks later with filing a false police report, after investigators concluded that he staged the attack and paid two brothers to carry it out because he was unhappy about his salary and wanted to promote his career.
 That case, however, was dropped.

 The case was revived when a special prosecutor charged Smollett with disorderly conduct over the police reports.
 The actor has pleaded not guilty.